AdeboyeML/Project_Plagiarism_Detection/README.md

 ## Libraries and Frameworks

-The libraries and machine learning frameworks utilized for this projects includes: **Numpy, Pytorch, and Amazon SageMaker.**
+The libraries and machine learning frameworks utilized for this projects includes: **Pandas, Numpy, Pytorch, and Amazon SageMaker.**

 This project will be broken down into three main notebooks: